All Episodes

 You can't close that gap by taxing Warren Buffett the same as you tax his secretary.

-There aren't enough Warren Buffett's.
+There aren't enough Warren Buffetts.

-It's very bizarre thing.
+It's a very bizarre thing.

 It turned out to be some PBS thing.

-And then the number ends and you cut to another two people standing by fr fr uh phone bank saying they're not gonna show you any more of the rest of the concert uh until you call uh one eight hundred support public TV uh and they'll give you and I thought to myself, uh why do we you know this is actually how America thinks of itself.
+And then the number ends, and you cut to another two people standing in by phone banks saying, they're not going to show you any more of the rest of the concert until you call 1-800 Support Public TV and they'll give you.

-But we think of ourselves as a as a kind of uh one of those, you know, foundations that underwrite something boring and worthy uh on PBS.
+We no longer think of ourselves as a commercial republic with hard-headed national interests, but we think of ourselves as a kind of one of those, you know, foundations that underwrite something boring and worthy on PBS.

-That's the problem that's the problem.
+That's the problem.

 It's as likely to work as anything else.

-Uh that's the state that's the state of the nation.
+That's the state of the nation.

-I mean, I don't understand, it's embarrassing.
+I mean, I don't understand.

-I personally would be I would be I don't even know why guys license stuff to them for PBS Pledge Drive week.
+I personally would be, I would be, I don't even know why guys license stuff to them for PBS Pledge Drive Week.

 You know, imagine if you're a great performer.

-What was the thing I saw the blind guy uh doing the the holiday uh Andrea Bocelli uh with David Foster doing his big all-star holiday concert with Natalie Cole and uh uh and uh uh and uh and all and uh Reba MacIntau and all the rest.
+Andrea Bocelli with David Foster doing his big all-star holiday concert with Natalie Cole and Reba McIntyre and all the rest.

-That's what America is uh America it ought to have the all-time greatest PBS Pledge Week appeal uh for this fifteen trillion dollar debt, because unless you've got it and that's what all these celebrities, by the way, uh supporting the crazy path we're on ought to be doing.
+Because unless you've got it, and that's what all these celebrities, by the way, supporting the crazy path we're on, ought to be doing.

-If you're gonna say if you think it's normal to spend four trillion dollars when you're only raising two trillion dollars, and that's before we get to the appalling state of the state and municipal finances in this country.
+If you think it's normal to spend $4 trillion when you're only raising $2 trillion, and that's before we get to the appalling state of the state and municipal finances in this country, if that's the way you're doing it, you're going to need the all-time greatest PBS pledge drive.

 I'm just talking about PBS.